A Zoo in My Luggage

 A Zoo in My Luggage is a book by British naturalist Gerald Durrell.
-It tells the story of Durrell's 1957 animal collecting trip to British Cameroon, the northwestern corner of present-day Cameroon.
-First published in 1960, it is one of a half-dozen books about animal collecting trips that Durrell wrote.
+It tells the story of Durrell's 1957 animal collecting trip to British Cameroon, the northwestern and southwestern corner of present-day Cameroon.
+It is one of a half-dozen books by Durrell recounting his animal collecting trips.

+Summary

-The book tells the story of when Durrell went to the Cameroons and spent six months collecting various animals, referred to as "beef" in Pidgin English.
-He took part in various expeditions, including catching a python in a narrow cave, encountering a hippopotamus while traveling on the Cross River, and so on.
+The book relies Durrell's trip to the Cameroons during which spent six months collecting various animals, referred to as "beef" in Pidgin English.
+His expeditions include catching a python in a narrow cave, encountering a hippopotamus while traveling on the Cross River, and so on.
 It is his third book describing trips to the region, following The Overloaded Ark and The Bafut Beagles.